1

 Recovery Support Services

-Upcoming Peer Services Forum:
+Upcoming Peer Services Office Hours

 Many, but not all, peer services are billable.
 For a peer service to be billable, the member receiving the service must have a covered diagnosis.
 Then, in accordance with the State Behavioral Health Services Billing Manual (the billing manual), any billable code that indicates a Peer as a service provider may be eligible for reimbursement.
+The document linked here provides examples of the broad range of services Peers may deliver.

 Bills for peers services are submitted under the name of the licensed person, who oversees clinical care services for the member and is referred to as the “rendering provider”.